selkind/LaSeRo/README.md

   #### A trained model must be evaluated for accuracy by comparing outputs to the ground truth layers created and provided by Burton-Johnson et. al., 2016

 ### The model evaluation steps are:
+1. Generate model output on all scenes listed in metadata/qc_ids.txt using the predictor notebook in colab_notebooks/predictor.ipynb.
+The several variables defined in the configuration cell of this notebook must match the variables as they were defined in the model training notebook. (these change for different models).
+The specific vars are:
+  - best_model (this is the name of the model you want to generate output for)
+  - num_classes
+  - image_shape
+  - set_info
+  - Also note that test_set_size must be 1709 (the number of chunks in the scenes listed in qc_ids.txt.
+  2. Use the predictor notebook to save the output of the model as binary rasters in the output directory.
+  3. Use the predictor notebook to generate statistics on the output by comparing the output to 10 manually labeled areas (Created by Burton-Johnson et. al., 2016.
+  4. Save the generated statistics as JSON files in the results directory.
+  5. Use the notebook colab_notebooks/model_assessment.ipynb to visualize the output from the predictor notebook.
+These include visualizations of:
+  - The input band data
+  - the band combinations used to generate the labels (methodology by Burton-Johnson et. al., 2016)
+  - differences between the model output and the manual labels overlaid on a full color image of the area for qualitative analysis.
+  6. Use the model_assessment notebook to plot each scene in terms of an accuracy metric (e.g. rock commission error) vs. an image condition (e.g. sun elevation at time of scene capture).

+## Programming Environment Description